GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: GMoE

 \subsection{Load Balance Strategy}

 Apart from the distinct capabilities of different experts, one important factor in MoE training is keeping the load balance of all experts.
-Otherwise, greater routing weights on a small number of experts in the early stages of fine-tuning will result in a rapid localized optimization problem.
-In GraphLoRA, we propose the Normal distribution-based load balance strategy.
-Specifically, as only Top-K experts are activated in dealing with input information, we calculate the cumulative weights of each expert to represent the activation frequency distribution of all experts in the fine-tuning process.
-And normalized the cumulative weights to construct the activation frequency vector, denoted as $\mathbf{v}_a$ in the next feed-forward step.
-Our aim is to make the activation frequency vector $\mathbf{v}_a$ follow a natural normal distribution rather than the absolute equality in existing MoE literature~\cite{li2024mixlora, moe20222}.
+Otherwise, greater routing weights on a small number of experts in the early stages of the fine-tuning process will result in a rapid localized optimization problem.
+In GMoE, we propose the Normal distribution-based load balance strategy.
+Specifically, as only Top-K experts are activated in dealing with input information, we calculate the cumulative weights of each expert to represent its activation frequency.
+Then construct the activation frequency vector of all experts by normalizing the cumulative weights, denoted as $\mathbf{v}_a$ in the next feed-forward step.
+Our aim is to make the activation frequency vector $\mathbf{v}_a$ follow a natural normal distribution rather than the absolute equality in existing MoE literature~\citep{li2024mixlora,moe20222}.
 Formally, the Normal distribution-based load balance loss function can be defined as: